Cross section of the process $e^+ + e^- \to \Xi^0 + \bar{\Xi}^0$ in the vicinity of charmonium $\psi(3770)$ and in the charmonium (-like) state including the $D$-meson loop and three-gluon contributions: Introduction

+In papers \cite{Buchmann1,Buchmann2}, an approach to obtaining additional information on the geometric shape of the nucleon and the intrinsic quadrupole form factor of the proton was investigated, and it was shown that the form factor of the neutron charge was an observable manifestation of the intrinsic quadrupole form factor of the nucleon.
+In the papers \cite{Buchmann3,Buchmann4}, the results of calculations of the higher electromagnetic multipole moments of baryons and quadrupole moments of decuplet baryons are presented within the framework of the noncovariant quark model.

-Let us also note that in the Belle experiment, in the study of the ISR process $e^+e^- \to \eta J/{\psi}$, only the well-known charmonium states $\psi(4040)$ and $\psi(4160)$ \cite{BELLE4} were detected.
+It is worth noting that in the study of the initial state radiation process $e^+e^- \to \eta J/{\psi}$, in the Belle experiment, only the well-known charmonium states $\psi(4040)$ and $\psi(4160)$ \cite{BELLE4} were detected.

-Moreover, since the resonance $\psi(3770)$ decays almost entirely into pure $D\bar{D}$ \cite{DELCO}, the resonance $\psi(3770)$ is the lowest-mass resonance of charmonium above the open charm pair formation threshold $D\bar{D}$.
-It should be noted that due to the discovery of many new states above the open charm threshold, charmonium spectroscopy has begun to develop again.
+It is know that the resonance $\psi(3770)$ decays almost entirely into pure $D\bar{D}$ \cite{DELCO}, and the resonance $\psi(3770)$ is the lowest-mass resonance of charmonium above the open charm pair formation threshold $D\bar{D}$.

-We understand that for the construction of a charmonia family, the vector charmonium-like $Y$-state plays a special role.

-Let us note that in experimental measurements all charmonium states were observed below the mass threshold for charm pairs ($2m_D$), and their observed spectrum was known to be consistent with the charm-anticharm potential model prediction \cite{Godfrey}.
+Usually in experimental measurements all charmonium states were observed below the mass threshold for charm pairs ($2m_D$), and their observed spectrum was known to be consistent with the charm-anticharm potential model prediction \cite{Godfrey}.

-It should also be noted that two-particle baryon decays of vector ($J^{PC}=1^{--}$) charmonium (like) resonances, as shown in \cite{Brambilla2011,Briceno2016}, provide a huge opportunity for predictions of QCD.

-To analyze the cross section in the $\bar {p} p\to e^+e^-$ and $e^+e^- \to \bar{p}p$ \cite{Haidenbauer} processes in the near-threshold region, the effective form factors ($G_E$ and $G_M$ form factors) for the proton were used, and in the paper \cite{Bianconi} it was noted that in the $BABAR$ data there are deviations in the existence of proton timelike form factors (FFs) from the pointlike behavior of the $p \bar {p}$ electromagnetic current.
+To analyze the cross section in the $\bar {p} p\to e^+e^-$ and $e^+e^- \to \bar{p}p$ \cite{Haidenbauer} processes in the near-threshold region, for the proton the effective form factors ($G_E$ and $G_M$ form factors) were used.

-In this letter, we continue the study of baryon time-like EMFFs for the present process.

-The cross-section of the process of $e^+e^-$ annihilation into hadrons (hyperon pairs) is described in terms of the EMFFs.
-It is known that FFs are analytic functions and in the timelike region of the $e^+e^-$ annihilation process for every value of the square of the transferred momentum $q^2$, which is positive and corresponds to the square of the center-of-mass energy $q^2 = s > 0$.
-Therefore, FFs are introduced to take into account the non point-like structure of hadrons, because they play a fundamental role in understanding the hadron dynamics.
+Therefore, the cross section of the process of $e^+e^-$ annihilation into hadrons (hyperon pairs) is described in terms of the EMFFs.

+Form factors are analytic functions, and in the timelike region of the $e^+e^-$ annihilation process for every value of the square of the transferred momentum $q^2$ they are positive and correspond to the square of the center-of-mass (c.m.) energy, $q^2 = s > 0$.